 Rosewood lies in the Beamsville Bench sub-appellation in the small town of Beamsville.
 Its impressive long driveway, past the pristine rows of several varieties of grapes and a large pond, leads you to the winery.

-The contemporary architecture of this winery acts as a gorgeous backdrop to the sizable stone terrace overlooking the bountiful vineyards.
 Here, are 10 acres of Riesling, Chardonnay, Gamay Noir, Pinot Noir, Cabernet Franc, Cabernet Sauvignon, Petit Verdot.
 While another 20 acres lie in the Twenty Mile Bench sub-appellation.

 winery with pond and bridge in Niagara winery in beamsville

-As a third-generation beekeeper, Rosewood has 250-300 production honeybee colonies between Beamsville and Jordan.
-Rosewood definitely lives by its philosophy of earth to bottle.
+Rosewood lives by its philosophy of earth to bottle.
 They’re a winery that chases great flavour, and like the others, strives to protect the environment with their winemaking practices.

 2 glasses of white wine winery in beamsville